sinneduy/desk-sailthru-summary/README.md

 3) update example.desk.com in getdesk.rb (there are 2 instances of this)

-4) update everyoneweekly.rb to the appropriate vars, email, and template
+4) update summary.rb to the appropriate vars, email, and template

 5) utilize presponse as a check for testing, but you should remove in production (and/or change to logging)